ExploreWilder/WebTrack.js/SPEC.md

 If the elevation is included, all points (in the WebTrack segment) must include the elevation information.
 If the elevation is excluded, not a single point (in the WebTrack segment) will contain elevation data.
 A WebTrack segment is not equivalent to a GPX segment.
 Indeed, a track with partial elevation data is splitted into WebTrack segments whereas GPX segments are merged together (i.e. the [`<trkseg/>`](https://www.topografix.com/GPX/1/1/#type_trksegType "GPX <trkseg/> definition") tags in the GPX file are joined together).
 It means that there is a straight connection between two points even if the GPS receiver was turned off or if the GPS reception was lost in-between those two points.

-Similarly to the Google Polyline, points only include the offset from the previous point (except the first point), but the WebTrack format and implementations take into account the rounding effect.
-Indeed, rounding offset values (from float to integer) create a significant drift on a long segment, therefore, the offset is corrected based on the previous difference between the exact and the rounded offset, that is the meaning of _corrected offset_.
+Similarly to the Google Polyline, points only include the offset from the previous point (except the first point).
+The offset formula is based on the Mapbox & Development Seed [implementation of the Polyline](https://github.com/mapbox/polyline "JavaScript library").

 One WebTrack segment is defined as below: